WentianZhang-ML/FRT-PAD/README.md

     --data_path {Four paths of saved datasets}
     ```

+    For example,
-    For example, `python data_find.py --data_path ['msu_path', 'casia_path', 'idiap_path', 'oulu_path']`
+    `python data_find.py --data_path ['msu_path', 'casia_path', 'idiap_path', 'oulu_path']`
-    And then you can get fou image and label lists in './label/' to establish cross-dataset.
+    And then you can get four lists containing images and corresponding labels in './label/' to establish cross-dataset.

  *   Pre-trained Model Preparation